cpichard/usdtweak/README.md

     cmake --install . --prefix <where_you_want_to_install_usdtweak> --config RelWithDebInfo

  Note that it is not really tested on anything else than my machine/setup so it might not work for you, feel free to get in touch if you have any issue.

+### Creating a Windows installer

+There is an experimental packaging system using cpack/NSIS on windows which creates an installer.
+You have to make sure the nsis application is available on you system, you can download it from here [NSIS](https://nsis.sourceforge.io/Download).
+The command to create the installer is then:

+    cmake --build . --target package --config RelWithDebInfo

 ### Compiling with your version of glfw